Riemann surfaces of second kind and effective finiteness theorems: Introduction and statements of results

 {\bf Lemma D.} {\it A smooth $(0,1)$-bundle admits a smooth section.
 A holomorphic torus bundle is (smoothly) isotopic to a holomorphic torus bundle that admits a holomorphic section.}

 For a proof see \cite{Jo5}.

-\begin{thm} Let $X$ be an open connected Riemann surface of genus $g$ with $m+1$ holes.
-Up to isotopy there are no more than $\big(2\cdot 3^6\cdot 5^6\cdot\exp(36 \pi \lambda_8(X))\big)^{2g+m}$ irreducible holomorphic $(1,1)$-bundles over $X$. \end{thm}
+\begin{thm} Let $X$ be an open connected Riemann surface of genus $g\geq 0$ with $m+1\geq 1$ holes.
+Up to isotopy there are no more than $\big(2 \cdot 15^6\cdot\exp(36 \pi \lambda_{10}(X))\big)^{2g+m}$ irreducible holomorphic $(1,1)$-bundles over $X$. \end{thm}

+For the definition of irreducible $(\sf g,\sf m)$-bundles see Section \ref{sec:3} below.
+Since on each finite open Riemann surface with only thick ends and non-trivial fundamental group there are countably many non-homotopic reducible holomorphic mappings with target being the twice punctured complex plane, there are also countably many non-isotopic holomorphic $(1,1)$-bundles over each such Riemann surface (see Proposition \ref{prop1} below).

 We wish to point out that reducible $(\sf{g,m})$-bundles over finite open Riemann surfaces can be decomposed into irreducible bundle components, and each reducible bundle is determined by its bundle components up to commuting Dehn twists in the fiber over the base point.
+(For details see \cite{Jo5}.)

-Notice that Caporaso proved the existence of a uniform bound of the number of objects in Theorem A in case $X$ is a closed Riemann surface of genus $g$ with $m$ punctures, and the fibers are closed Riemann surfaces of genus $ \textsf{g} \geq 2$.
+Notice that Caporaso proved the existence of a uniform bound for the number of objects in Theorem C in case $X$ is a closed Riemann surface of genus $g$ with $m$ punctures, and the fibers are closed Riemann surfaces of genus $ \textsf{g} \geq 2$.
 The bound depends only on the numbers $g$, $\textsf{g}$ and $m$.
 Heier gave effective uniform estimates, but the constants are huge and depend in a complicated way on the parameters.

 Theorems \ref{thm1} and \ref{thm2} imply effective estimates for the number of locally holomorphically non-trivial holomorphic $(1,1)$-bundles over punctured Riemann surfaces, however, the constants depend also on the conformal type of the base.
-More precisely, the following corollaries hold. \begin{cor} There are no more than $3(\frac{3}{2}e^{24 \pi \lambda_4(X)})^{2g+m}$ non-constant holomorphic mappings from a Riemann surface $X$ of type $(g,m+1)$ to $\mathbb{P}^1\setminus \{-1,1,\infty\}$. \end{cor}
+More precisely, the following corollaries hold. \begin{cor} There are no more than $3(\frac{3}{2}e^{24 \pi \lambda_7(X)})^{2g+m}$ non-constant holomorphic mappings from a Riemann surface $X$ of type $(g,m+1)$ to $\mathbb{P}^1\setminus \{-1,1,\infty\}$. \end{cor}

-\begin{cor} There are no more than $\big(2\cdot 3^6\cdot 5^6\cdot\exp(36 \pi \lambda_8(X))\big)^{2g+m}$ locally holomorphically non-trivial holomorphic $(1,1)$-bundles over a Riemann surface $X$ of type $(g,m+1)$. \end{cor}
+\begin{cor} There are no more than $\big(2 \cdot 15^6\cdot\exp(36 \pi \lambda_{10}(X))\big)^{2g+m}$ locally holomorphically non-trivial holomorphic $(1,1)$-bundles over a Riemann surface $X$ of type $(g,m+1)$. \end{cor}